pulamusic/ui-theme-template/README.md

 ps.
 Don't forget to delete the above and edit the below in your own `README.md`.

 ---

 # My UI theme

+This is where I put the documentation for my new theme.

-A short description of your theme.
+~~A short description of your theme~~

 ![A screenshot of your theme](https://cloud.githubusercontent.com/assets/378023/8842525/4215f26c-3136-11e5-9d94-d2c078a05d24.png)

+---

+#### footnotes

+[^1]: Checked means I started.
+Strikethrough means done.
+Undo strikethrough when revisiting an item.